 When you want to move clips, you use the time shift tool.
 You select the tool and drag the audio clip into the position you want.

-You can change the volume of any track through adjusting the gain.
+You can change the volume of any track by adjusting the gain.
 But maybe you want to adjust the volume within a track, having some parts louder or quieter than others.
 This is where the handy Envelope tool comes in.

 When you select the envelope tool, you will see a thick border at the top and bottom of the waveform.
 You add points within the track to transition the audio to a certain volume smoothly.